thelbouffi/wakanda-node/README.md

 ```
 var myWorker = new NodeWorker( './node-worker.js', 'my-worker');
 ```
-Then it will get the parameter on the query string, so it can post it to the node worker
+Then it will get the parameter on the query string, so it can post it to the node worker.
 ```
 myWorker.port.postMessage(query);
 ```

 On the other side, when the **node worker** is created it waits for an event from the **handler**.
-When it receive the message that it waits for, it post a response containing the result of the **visa-validation node module** and finally close the **node worker**.
+When it receives the message that it is waiting for, it posts a response containing the result of the **visa-validation node module** and finally closes the **node worker**.
 ```javascript
 workerPort.onmessage = function(event){
     	var validation = visaCard.isValidCardNumber(event.data);